 International Scholars English Tutors have a passion for English Literature.
 IST English Literature and Language Tutors have achieved excellent results in their GCSE, A-Levels, IB, SAT, ACT, AP, and university courses.
 Recently IST English Tutors have helped their IGCSE, IAL, IB, SAT, and AP students increase their understanding of the complex text of Shakespearean language and themes to attain outstanding exam scores on Macbeth, The Tempest, Romeo and Juliet, Much Ado About Nothing, Twelfth Night, The Merchant of Venice, The Taming of the Shrew, Julius Caesar, Othello, Hamlet, and A Midsummer Night’s Dream.

 Furthermore, an important skill taught by IST English Literature Tutors to their students is how to read critically and efficiently, to recognise literary devices and how best to connect them to their critical analytical commentaries and the original themes and character development intended by the authors.
-IST English Literature Tutors have vast experience discussing Things Fall Apart and No Longer at Ease by Chinua Achebe; Mansfield Park and Pride and Prejudice by Jane Austen, Jane Eyre by Charlotte Bronte; My Antonia by Willa Cather; In Custody by Anita Desai; Great Expectations, Hard Times, and A Christmas Carol by Charles Dickens; Spies by Michael Frayn; Silas Marner by George Eliot; The Secret River by Kate Grenville; Lord of the Flies by William Golding; The Scarlet Letter by Nathaniel Hawthorne; The Woman in Black by Susan Hill; The Whale Rider by Witi Ihimaera; A Separate Peace by John Knowles; To Kill a Mockingbird by Harper Lee; The English Teacher by R K Narayan; Animal Farm by George Orwell; Cry, the Beloved Country by Alan Paton; The Bell Jar by Sylvia Plath; Frankenstein by Mary Shelley; and Dr Jekyll and Mr Hyde by R L Stevenson; Of Mice and Men by John Steinbeck; Anita and Me by Meera Syal; and The Joy Luck Club by Amy Tan.
+IST English Literature Tutors have vast experience discussing Things Fall Apart and No Longer at Ease by Chinua Achebe; Mansfield Park and Pride and Prejudice by Jane Austen, Jane Eyre by Charlotte Bronte; My Antonia by Willa Cather; In Custody by Anita Desai; Great Expectations, Hard Times, and A Christmas Carol by Charles Dickens; Spies by Michael Frayn; Silas Marner by George Eliot; The Secret River by Kate Grenville; Lord of the Flies by William Golding; The Scarlet Letter by Nathaniel Hawthorne; The Woman in Black by Susan Hill; The Whale Rider by Witi Ihimaera; A Separate Peace by John Knowles; To Kill a Mockingbird by Harper Lee; The English Teacher by R K Narayan; Animal Farm by George Orwell; Cry, the Beloved Country by Alan Paton; The Bell Jar by Sylvia Plath; Frankenstein by Mary Shelley; Dr Jekyll and Mr Hyde by R L Stevenson; Of Mice and Men by John Steinbeck; Anita and Me by Meera Syal; and The Joy Luck Club by Amy Tan.

 Also, IST English Literature Tutors have a great deal of experience teaching poetry students how to write excellent essays and examination answers by teaching the students how to develop deeper understandings of the literal and figurative meanings by explaining the poems in their relevant contexts.
 These detailed and complex ideas are best conveyed through quotations that explain the effectiveness of the literary devices deployed by the poets, especially as they apply to character and theme.
 Some of the most popular poems studied include: ‘Anthem for Doomed Youth’ by Wilfred Owen; ‘Tears, Idle Tears” by Alfred, Lord Tennyson; ‘Because I Could Not Stop for Death’ by Emily Dickinson; ‘Cold in the Earth’ by Emily Bronte; ‘Elegy for my Father’s Father’ by James K Baxter; ‘If’ by Rudyard Kipling; and ‘The Road Not Taken’ by Robert Frost.

 Most of IST’s English Literature students attend boarding schools in the UK or the US, international schools in Hong Kong, or IST, as self-study private candidates, who have chosen either CIE or Edexcel.
 Some of IST’s younger English language students, who would like to attend the top boarding schools in America, like Philips Exeter Academy or Milton Academy, need help preparing for the SSAT or ISEE, which is also the entrance exam for HKIS.
 While other young IST English students, who would like to attend top boarding schools in the Britain, like Eton College or Wycombe Abbey, may need to prepare for the Common Entrance Exam at 11+ / 13+ or the UKiset.
 In either case, young students must have extensive vocabularies and the ability to display a full comprehension of their readings on multiple choice questions, short written answers, longer essays, and spoken responses during an aural exam or interview.
 Lessons will focus on analysing the language of a broad range of multicultural poetry, prose, and plays.
 IST students will learn the grammatical and syntactical parts of speech and punctuation, especially speech or quotation marks when they are being used to summarise or provide evidence to support logically reasoned arguments.
 To teach, IST Tutors will encourage idea generation and provide model answers.
 To practice and drill, IST English Tutors shall give students many opportunities to write creative stories in the first person and the third person, descriptive essays based on picture stimuli or personal experiences, personal argumentative opinion essays, and book reviews; and provide meaningful feedback.
-These same skills are required by older IST students, who are targeting top sixth form colleges in the UK, like Cardiff (CSFC) and Queen Ethelburga’s, or our IELTS or TOEFL students, who have received offers from the top universities in the UK, USA, Canada, or Austrailia.
+These same skills are required by older IST students, who are targeting top sixth form colleges in the UK, like Cardiff (CSFC), Concord College, and Queen Ethelburga’s, or our IELTS or TOEFL students, who have received offers from the top universities in the UK, USA, Canada, or Australia.

 Ian Thomas is a solicitor of the Supreme Court in England and Wales.
 He sat as a Permanent Magistrate in Hong Kong for over twenty years.
 As a lawyer, Ian believes that the law is based on the meaning of language and that the language of the law should be simple and easy to understand.
 He therefore belongs to a global group that is dedicated to making and keeping the language of the law simple to understand, clear and elegant.
 Lawyers are wordsmiths and should always bear in mind that the law is about communication and clarity.
 Over the years, Ian has listened to much bad English in court and is determined that students of the language should understand how much pleasure a mastery of English literature can bring.